hqng/hqng.github.io/_posts/2019-08-25-OTandInference-p2.md

 \end{align}
 $$
 {% endraw %}
-The larger number of samples is, the more accurate estimation is. <br>
+The larger number of samples is, the more accurate estimation is.

 From ($\ref{eq2.3}$) and ($\ref{eq2.4}$):
 <br>